smilodon76/RXOS-amdOS-zergpool/README.md

 in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0

+If an algo has problems connecting to zergpol set the hashrate to 0 for a few hours or days until it comes back.

 if the zergool api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.

 # for other coins and pools